Tyresö FF: Insolvency (2014)

 It became clear that Tyresö's large and expensively assembled squad would break up.
 The club announced in April 2014 that leading players Marta, Caroline Seger and Verónica Boquete were all leaving the club when their contracts expired in June 2014.
 This was in addition to the three American players who had already committed to return to the National Women's Soccer League (NWSL) when Tyresö's UEFA Women's Champions League campaign ended.
 In late April Birmingham City Ladies manager David Parker described Tyresö FF as female "galácticos" before they beat his team 3–0 in the UEFA Women's Champions League semi-final.

 As of early June 2014, Tyresö Fotboll AB had racked up a debt of nearly 10 million SEK.
 The club filed for continued debt restructuring but it was turned down on 10 June 2014.
 The team withdrew from the 2014–15 Champions League season, with the 2013 Damallsvenskan's third-placed team Linköpings FC taking their spot.
 Having played eight matches in the 2014 Damallsvenskan, the team withdrew from the league on 5 June 2014 due to lack of players, meaning they would be relegated to the fourth-tier league Division 2.
 All their results were nullified and deleted from the table.

 On 24 June 2014, Tyresö Fotboll AB went bankrupt and ceased to exist.
-It's uncertain whether the main women's team will continue play in the 2015 season, although the club has another women's team playing in the third-tier league Division 1 as of the 2014 season.
+It was uncertain whether the main women's team would continue play in the 2015 season, although the club had another women's team playing in the third-tier league Division 1 as of the 2014 season.

+Division 1 (2017—)

+Tyresö FF has competed in third-tier Division 1 since 2017.